Why Should I Use Resource Management in Project Management Software?

-This advance planning and visibility enable you to avoid obstacles such as resource gaps.
+This advanced planning and visibility enables you to avoid obstacles such as resource gaps.
 Effective resource management also allows you to avoid over-allocation or dependency on resources by gaining insight into your team’s workload.

 Resource management software also builds transparency.
 Your team and other stakeholders can easily gain visibility into your team’s bandwidth.
 For example, if another project manager needs one of your team members for a task on their project, they can quickly see when that person is scheduled to become available and plan accordingly.

 Good resource management involves understanding how much effort a task requires and picking the right person for the job.
 Resource management software provides insights into how long tasks take and the resources required to complete them.
 For instance, you can look back to a past project to check how long similar tasks took to complete, who completed them, and what other resources were required.